Parasocial interaction: Parasocial breakup

-On the Internet
+On the internet

 In 1998, John Eighmey, from Iowa State University, and Lola McCord, from the University of Alabama, published a study titled "Adding Value in the Information Age: Uses and Gratifications of Sites on the World Wide Web."
 In the study, they observed that the presence of parasocial relationships constituted an important determinant of website visitation rates.
 "It appears," the study states, "that websites projecting a strong sense of personality may also encourage the development of a kind of parasocial relationship with website visitors."

 In 1999, John Hoerner, from the University of Alabama, published a study titled "Scaling the Web: A Parasocial Interaction Scale for World Wide Web Sites", in which he proposed a method for measuring the effects of parasocial interaction on the Internet.
 The study explained that websites may feature "personae" that host to the visitors to the sites in order to generate public interest.

 Personae, in some cases, are nothing more than the online representations of the actual people, often prominent public figures, but sometimes, according to the study, will be the fictional creations of the sites' webmasters.
 Personae "take on many of the characteristics of a [real-life] companion, including regular and frequent appearances, a sense of immediacy...and the feeling of a face-to-face meeting."
-Additionally, the study makes the point that, even when no such personae have been created, parasocial relationships might still develop.
+The study makes the point that, even when no such personae have been created, parasocial relationships might still develop.
 Webmasters might foster parasocial interactions through a conversational writing style, extensive character development and opportunities for email exchange with the website's persona.

 Hoerner used the Parasocial Interaction (PSI) scale, developed by Rubin, Perse, and Powell in 1985, and modified the scale to more accurately assess parasocial interactions on the Internet.
 They used the scale to gauge participants' reactions to a number of different websites, and, more generally, to determine whether or not parasocial interaction theory could be linked to Internet use.
-The study concluded, first, that parasocial interaction is not dependent on the presence of a traditional persona on a website; data showed that websites with described "strong personae" did not attract significantly more hits than other websites selected by the study conductors.
+The study concluded, first, that parasocial interaction is not dependent on the presence of a traditional persona on a website.
+Data showed that websites with described "strong personae" did not attract significantly more hits than other websites selected by the study conductors.
 "The literal, mediated personality from the newscast or soap opera of the past [around which the original PSI-scale was framed] is gone.
 The design metaphor, flow of the web experience, and styles of textual and graphic presentations of the information all become elements of a website persona and encourage parasocial interaction by the visitor/user with that persona."